7Soul/pokecrystalsoul/FAQ.md

 ## Pokemon
 Pokemon that were too weak or overpowered received some rebalancing.
 All movesets were updated.

-The types Poison, Ghost, Steel and Dragon were removed.
-Several pokémon had their types changed to accomodate this

 Changes in stats, movepools and held items makes using unevolved Pokemon at higher levels more viable

 Evolutions that require trading are replaced with a level evolution.
 Lowered evolution level for Pokémon that evolved at too high level (babies for example).